Brian Mushana Kwesiga: Aerospace career

-Leadership and civic engagement
+Civic leadership and public engagement

-Ugandan North American Association (UNAA)
+Ugandan North American Association (UNAA) presidency

-On September 1, 2013, at age 26, Kwesiga was elected President and CEO of the Ugandan North American Association (UNAA), becoming the youngest person to hold the position.
-His tenure coincided with UNAA’s 25th anniversary celebrations and marked a generational transition in leadership.
+In September 2013, Kwesiga was elected president and CEO of the Ugandan North American Association at age 26.
+New Vision reported that he was the youngest person elected to the position at the time.
+His two-year term coincided with UNAA’s 25th anniversary and a period of expanded diaspora engagement.